-Three injured after man goes on stabbing spree at major Paris train station
+Man armed with knife and hammer wounds 3 at major Paris train station

-Gare de Lyon knife attack: 3 injured in Paris train station stabbing spree
+Gare de Lyon attack: 3 hurt in Paris train station knife and hammer assault

-Attacker detained after seriously wounding one person and lightly injuring two others; motive unclear.
+Attacker armed with knife and hammer wounds three people; police say suspect ‘appears to suffer from psychiatric troubles’.

-A man has gone on a stabbing spree at the major Gare de Lyon railway station in Paris, injuring three people before being arrested by police.
+A man armed with a knife and a hammer has been arrested after he allegedly injured three people in an attack at the major Gare de Lyon railway station in Paris.

-Authorities did not offer any immediate information on the possible motive for the attack, which took place at about 8am (07:00 GMT) on Saturday, as the French capital prepares to host the Summer Olympics in less than six months.
+The suspect, who carried residency papers from Italy and medicines suggesting he was undergoing treatment, was quickly taken into custody after the attack at 7:35am (06:35 GMT) on Saturday, authorities said.

 Keep readinglist of 3 items